atrauzzi/laravel-201/readme.md

 You should however be able to run as many workers as you wish.

-All nodes run Ubuntu, with avahi and samba installed to ensure they are visible on the network via Samba and Zeroconf.
+All nodes run Ubuntu, with avahi and samba installed to ensure they are visible on the network via UPnP and Zeroconf.

 ### Front